An ectopic pregnancy is when a fertilised egg implants itself outside the womb, usually in one of the fallopian tubes.

 Pelvic inflammatory disease

-Genetic testing can give you important information if you are planning a family or if you, or someone you care for, has a genetic disorder.
+Genetic testing can give you vital information if you're planning a family or if you, or your partner, has a genetic disorder.

 The truth hurts: hysterectomy doesn’t cure endometriosis